avani-joshii/ml-object-classifier/README.md

 - Dropout and augmentation can actually hurt on small datasets
 - Training accuracy and test accuracy tell different stories
 - Small datasets make results inconsistent between runs
-- Bigger dataset matters more than any regularization technique.No amount of dropout or augmentation can compensate for too little data.
+- For my project, increasing the dataset size (as mentioned, ideally to 200+) seemed more beneficial than using dropout or augmentation alone.

 Q) How many images would I actually need for dropout to work properly?
 Q) What other methods can I use to improve my testing and training accuracy?